mklekowiecki/PottMaster/PottMaster/.kilocode/rules/memory-bank/brief.md

 ## 1. Product Overview

-PottMaster is a mobile application supporting ceramic artists in managing technological processes.
-The system uses Kotlin for Android, enabling precise tracking of drying stages and cataloging works based on unique identification codes.
+PottMaster is a cross-platform mobile application supporting ceramic artists in managing technological processes.
+The system uses .NET MAUI, enabling precise tracking of drying stages and cataloging works based on unique identification codes.